 The world is heading towards environmental friendly products.
-People have realized that only by conserving the rapidly diminishing natural resources, our species as such has chances of survival.
-Of the many levels of conservation efforts that are being initiated, the notable ones are reduced usage of plastic bottles for drinking water purposes.
-People resort to either stainless steel or good quality plastic bottles for their hydration purposes.
-This turns out to be the best recycling solution because, you could just take your ‘cool looking’ bottle to a Water Filtration System or a Water Purifier and get pure drinking water refilled.
-While the idea of recycling water bottles is great, the primary question remains as to how often do you wash them and how to clean water bottles?
+People have realized that only by conserving the rapidly diminishing natural resources, we have chances of survival.
+Of the different types of conservation efforts being initiated, reduced usage of plastic bottle is one of the notable initiatives.
+People use either stainless steel or good quality plastic bottles for storing purified water.
+This turns out to be the best recycling solution as you could just take the water bottle to a Water Filtration System or a Water Purifier and get pure drinking water refilled.
+While the idea of recycling water bottles is great, did you ever give a thought to how often do you wash them and how to clean water bottles?
 Read the blog to find out how often you need to wash your water bottle.

 If there is any leftover water in the water bottle, drain it first.
-Add liquid soap in your bottles along with warm water and shake it up after you properly close the bottle with the lid.
+Add liquid soap in your bottles along with warm water and properly shake it the bottle after closing the lid.
 Do this for about a minute and drain the soapy water.
-Invest in a good bottle brush that can clean the length of the bottle in its narrow space.
+Use a good bottle brush that can clean the length of the bottle in its narrow space.
 Rinse the water bottle couple of times.
-No matter how eco friendly your soap is, one should ensure that all the soapy elements are totally rid off from the bottle.
-Therefore it is important that you soak the water bottle with hot water mixed with rock salt.
-Let it remain for a good two minutes and then drain it off.
-Finally a good clean water rinse is suggested before you leave the water bottle for drying.
-Exposing the water bottle to mild sunlight will do a lot good provided, you are not living in a highly polluted area.
+No matter how eco-friendly your soap is, one should ensure that all the soapy elements are totally rid of from the bottle.

-It is quite known that few water bottles discolour and turn smelly.
-A Healthier Michigan, reusable plastic bottles can develop a smell or slight discolouration over time if it isn’t properly cleaned after use.
-It can happen faster if the water bottle is stored in a wet area or kept sealed for a long period of time with water left in it.
-To stop this from happening, rinse your water bottle out after every use and let it air dry with the top off.
+You may have noticed that reusable water bottles discolor and turn smelly over time.
+According to A Healthier Michigan, reusable plastic bottles can develop a smell or slight discoloration over time if it you don’t clean it properly after use.
+The bottles will start smelling faster if you store them in a wet area or keep them sealed for a long period of time with water left in it.
+To avoid these problems, rinse your water bottle after every use and let it air dry.
 If your bottle has already developed a smell, REI recommends that you add a teaspoon of bleach and a teaspoon of baking soda to the bottle and fill it with water.
 Let it sit overnight and rinse it out completely the next day, then let the bottle air dry.

 Start today, stay hydrated and happy.